pittsburgh-chess-club/pittsburgh-chess-club-byaws/bylaws.md

 # Article VI.
 Policies and Procedures Document

 1. There shall be a document called the "Policies and Procedures", maintained by the Board of Directors, and made available to all members.
 This document shall set forth, in once place, the relevant sections of the Constitution and Bylaws, the policy and procedures set by the Board of Directors for nominations and elections, and the policy and procedures set by the Board of Directors for spending not explicitly authorized by the Board.
 Modifications to the document may be made by a majority vote of a duly constituted quorum of the Board of Directors.

+# Article VII.
+En Passant

+1. The Club shall publish a magazine, newsletter, or journal by the name of "En Passant" with a frequency no less than (4) times total within the calendar year.
+The En Passant shall:
+    a.
+Be managed by the Board of Directors, an elected Managing Editor, and/or a committee
+    b.
+Have regular reviews by the Board of Directors, a Managing Editor, and/or a committee.
+    c.
+Have it's status reported at every Board of Directors meeting.
+Specifically, the status shall include at minimum:
+        i.
+Number of pages in draft
+        ii.
+Number of articles in draft
+        iii.
+Number of authors with submitted articles iv.
+Presentation of a draft copy
+        v.
+Identification of any obstacles which could prevent timely publication
+    d.
+The Minutes shall reflect all status to record progress and any obstacles

+# Article VIII.
+Conflicts of Interest

+1. For purposes of this provision, the term "interest" shall include personal interest, interest as director, officer, or beneficiary of any concern and having an immediate family member who holds such an interest in any concern.
+The term "concern" shall mean any corporation, association, trust, partnership, limited liability entity, firm, person or other entity other than the Club.
+2. **Duty of Loyalty:** A director or officer of the Club must discharge their duties in a manner they reasonably believe to be in or not opposed to the best interests of the Club.
+3. No director or officer of the organization shall be disqualified from holding any office in the Club by reason of any interest in any concern.
+A director or officer of the Club shall not be disqualified from dealing, either as vendor,purchaser or otherwise, or contracting or entering into any other transaction with the organization or with any entity of which the organization is an affiliate.
+No transaction or operation of the Club shall be voidable by reason of the fact that any director or officer of the organization has an interest in the concern with which such transaction is entered into, provided:
+    a.
+The interest of such officer or director is fully disclosed to the board of directors.
+    b.
+Such transaction is duly approved by the board of directors not so interested or connected as being in the best interests of the Club.
+    c.
+Payments to the interested officer or director are reasonable and do not exceed fair market value.
+    d.
+No interested officer or director may vote or lobby on the matter or be counted in determining the existence of a quorum at the meeting at which such transaction may be authorized.
+    e.
+The minutes of meetings at which such votes are taken shall record such disclosure, abstention, and rationale for approval.